 Great Agents Get More Referrals Over Time

-As long as you prioritize and systematize asking for referrals from former clients and your sphere, your ratio of closed deals that come from referrals will increase as your career advances.
-The data bear this out.
+As long as you prioritize and systematize asking for referrals from former clients and your circle, your ratio of closed deals that come from real estate referrals will increase as your career advances.
+The data bears this out.
 Have a look at the chart below to see how the percentage of deals closed from referral clients increases as experience increases.

-As you can see from the chart, the median percentage of referral business for an agent with 2 or fewer years of experience is zero percent, while the median percentage for agents or brokers with 16 or more years of experience is 25%.
-Almost a quarter of all agents with 16 or more years of experience get more than half of their business from former client referrals.
+Client referrals become a significant source of business as you progress in your business, so it’s smart to lay that foundation now.
+As you can see from the chart, the median percentage of referral business for an agent with two or fewer years of experience is zero percent, while the median percentage for agents or brokers with 16 or more years of experience is 36%.
 Can you imagine how much less time, effort, and money you’d spend hunting leads if you got more than half your business from former client referrals?

-While referral leads from your sphere or former clients really are the best leads you can get, there is one potential downside besides buying expensive wine and chocolate in bulk.
-Even though they might have your best interests at heart, your former clients and people from your sphere generally don’t understand how to vet leads.
-Inevitably, they are going to send you unqualified, unprepared, or unrealistic referrals along with the good ones.
+While referral leads from your circle or former clients really are the best leads you can get, the downside is that people in your network are generally not very good at vetting those leads.
+It is inevitable that at times they are going to send you unqualified, unprepared, or unrealistic real estate referrals along with the good ones.

-If (or should I say when) you get a bad lead from a former client, do everything in your power to accommodate them, but remember that honesty is a big part of trustworthiness.
-If their financials, criteria, or timeframe are unrealistic, tell that to the lead so neither of you waste time.
+If (or should I say when) you get a bad lead from a former client, do everything in your power to accommodate them, but remember that honesty is a big part of being trustworthy.
+If their financials, criteria, or time frame are unrealistic, tell that to the lead so neither of you waste time.

 Should You Offer Finder’s Fees?